mvellandi/journal-old/_posts/2009-06-30-tips-advice-competitive-intelligence-research-project.md

 ---
-title: 12 Tips for Competitive Intelligence and a Bit More
+title: "12 Tips for Competitive Intelligence and a Bit More"
+layout: post
 date: 2009-06-30T17:00:56+00:00
 author: Mario Vellandi
-layout: post
 categories:
   - research
 tags: